-PLAGIARISM TUTORIAL: SJSU Library, due January 12, 2022, 5% of grade. http://library.sjsu.edu/video/plagiarism-graduate-level
+PLAGIARISM TUTORIAL: SJSU Library, due January 17, 2024, 5% of grade.

+http://library.sjsu.edu/video/plagiarism-graduate-level Be sure to enter your email address to get your score!!

-At this website complete the tutorial, repeat the quiz until you obtain a grade of 80% or better, and send the score sheet to the professor through the class e-mail.
+At this website complete the tutorial, repeat the post-test until you obtain a grade of 80% or better, and send the score sheet to the professor through the class e-mail.

-PAPER 1: Volpe Center Resource Review, due January 19, 2022, 20% of grade.
+PAPER 1: Volpe Center Resource Review, due January 24, 2024, 20% of grade.